10up/gutenberg-lessons/lessons/01-overview.md

 Blocks are the foundation of how we build WordPress sites at 10up.
-As of WordPress 5.0, the block editor replaced the classic editor.
-On most projects, we'll develop a bunch of custom blocks and also make customizations to the core blocks that come with WordPress.
+As of WordPress 5.0, the Block Editor replaced the Classic Editor.
+On most projects, we will develop a suite of custom blocks and also make customizations to the core blocks that are shipped with WordPress.

-This tutorial will walk you through the process of creating some simple custom blocks, as well as show you how to modify core blocks to fit your needs on projects.
-We'll start with some basics on how to get started, and work our way up to building a full-fledged custom block.
+This tutorial will walk you through the process of creating a simple custom blocks, as well as show you how to modify core blocks to fit the needs of your project.
+We will start with the basics and work our way up to building a full-fledged custom block.

-The very first thing you need to know about blocks is about the editor itself — let's start there!
+The very first thing you need to know about blocks is about the Block Editor itself — let's start there!

 ## The block editor
-Just so we're all on the same page with block terminology, here's all the important pieces of a block that you'll be dealing with:
+So that we are all on the same page with block terminology, here is a list of the important components of a block that you will be dealing with:

 ![alt text](images/block-editor.png "The Block Editor")

-1. <strong>Block</strong> — The content of posts within WordPress gets composed of Blocks.
-These Blocks are either built and provided by WordPress Core, a 3rd party, or are custom built blocks.
+1. <strong>Block</strong> — The content of posts within WordPress is composed of Blocks.
+These Blocks are either built and provided by WordPress Core, a 3rd party theme or plugin, or are custom built blocks.
 Each Block is a visual representation of the content which allows you to visually edit your content inline.
-2. <strong>Toolbar</strong> — Every block has a toolbar that gets shown hovering above it when the block is selected.
-This toolbar contains secondary controls that are commonly used like formatting controls for text or alignment controls.
+2. <strong>Toolbar</strong> — Every block has a toolbar that is shown hovering directly above it when the block is selected.
+This toolbar contains secondary controls that are commonly used such as formatting or alignment controls.
-3. <strong>Inspector</strong> gets called a lot of different things — "Inspector Panel", "Sidebar", "Sidebar Inspector", etc. In Gutenberg language, it's simply known as the "Inspector".
-This is where any additional controls for blocks live.
+3. <strong>Inspector</strong> - This section is called many different names — "Inspector Panel", "Sidebar", "Sidebar Inspector", etc. In Gutenberg language, it is simply known as the "Inspector".
+This is where any additional controls for a block live.
 These controls should not be _required_ for a block to work.
-Everything should have sensible defaults that can get overwritten if needed.
+Every option should have sensible defaults that can get overwritten if needed.

-Now that we have a handle on what things in the interface are called, let's jump into what blocks are made of.
+Now that we have a handle on the interface terminology, let's jump into what blocks are made of.

 ## The Tech Stack
-A common point of confusion with the block editor is how React.js fits in.
-Custom blocks that we build are just plain ole' HTML, CSS, and PHP on the front of the website.
-In the admin panel block editor (e.g. when editing a post), everything is written in React.js.
-If you are writing mark up for the front end or styling a block, React.js is not involved.
+A common point of confusion with the block editor is how it relates to React.js.
+Custom blocks that we build are plain ole' HTML, CSS, and PHP on the frontend of the website.
+In the Block Editor (e.g. when editing a post), the interface and all of the blocks are written in React.js.
+If you are writing markup for the frontend or styling a block, React.js is not involved.

 ## Block Attributes
 Attributes are the heart of Gutenberg blocks.
 They're how WordPress stores data, and are the common thread between the editor and the frontend.